realhuno/Chorus-RF-Laptimer/README.md

 Change threshold by tuning with s2 on the radio.
 Set the new threshold by pressing the menu button on the radio

 Very experimental.
 Only Raceband Supportet.
-R4 set by default and racemod is ON
+R4 set by default and racemode is ON

 <img src="docs/img/hardware.jpg" alt="Chorus device" height="400"/>
 The Hardware